skycubeuk/media-downloader/README.md

 # Media Downloader

-This project is a Python script to fetch and download media items and gallery content from the ParentZone API.
+This project is a Python script to fetch and download media items and gallery content from the ParentZone API (parentzone.me).

 ## Features
 - Fetch posts and gallery items from the API.